bobalazek/babylon-starter-kit/README.md

 Handles all the input stuff for the keyboard, mouse & gamepad(-s).
 The most important methods here are are `GameManager.inputManager.getAxes()` and `GameManager.inputManager.getActions()`.
 It will return back the axes values & action booleans, that you specified as your input bindings.

+#### GameManager - InputManager - InputBindings

+This is the class, that will supply your input manager with your bindings.
+View the `src/Framework/Input/Bindings/InputBindingsDefault` class as an example.

 ### Level

 For those of you who are from Unity or UE4, you should probably know the concept of a level.
 In this case it's quite similar.
 A level in this case is a wrapper around the **scene** (that is in the case of babylon & other 3D web engines the closest concept of a level).
 But because we want our scene to have more components (such as the scene itself, assets manager, mesh manager, player controller, ...), we wrap everything inside the **level**.